Ecoregion: Chocó Forest

 Key Species: Brown-headed Spider Monkey, Grey-backed Hawk, Plumbeous Forest-falcon, Long-wattled Umbrellabird

-Río Canandé Reserve is situated in Esmeraldas province on the banks of the River (Río) Canandé in north-western Ecuador, in the western foothills of the Andes at an altitude of around 500m above sea level.
-The reserve is presently over 2,200ha in size with a future target of 10,000 ha, and is owned and managed by Fundación Jocotoco.
+Río Canandé Reserve is situated in Esmeraldas province on the banks of the River (Río) Canandé in north-western Ecuador, in the western foothills of the Andes at an altitude of around 500 metres above sea level.
+The reserve protects a fragment of the highly biodiverse Chocó habitat.